MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Mandatory labeling

-When there's a mandatory label policy in effect, users can't save items unless a sensitivity label is applied to the item.
-They can't remove a label either.
 Mandatory labeling is currently supported for Power BI items only.
 Mandatory labeling policies aren't enforced in if changes are made via the flyout menu.
 Lakehouse, Pipeline: if mandatory is on, and default is off.
 And MIP enabled.
 Data Warehouse – same show label section through dialog.

 For more information about mandatory labeling, see [Mandatory label policy for Power BI](/power-bi/enterprise/service-security-sensitivity-label-mandatory-label-policy).

 ### Programmatic labeling

-Supported for all Fabric items.
+Programmatic labeling is supported for all Fabric items.
 For more information, see [Set or remove sensitivity labels using Power BI REST admin APIs](/power-bi/enterprise/service-security-sensitivity-label-inheritance-set-remove-api).

 ### Downstream inheritance

-When downstream inheritance is enabled, when a sensitivity label is applied to an item, the label filters down to all dependent items.
-It is on by default.

-Downstream inheritance support in Fabric is as follows:
+Downstream inheritance is on by default.
+It is supported in Fabric is as follows:

 Supported: